DVLXLWZ/dvlxlwz.github.io/_pages/research.md

 ## Works in progress
 > + **1.
 DT-invariants of toric Calabi-Yau fourfolds and the crepant resolution conjecture of $[\mathbb C^4/\mathbb Z_r]$ via degeneration formula**.
 In praperation.

-> + **2.
-Invariants of quasimaps in the setting of GLSM via derived algebraic geometry**.
-In praperation.

 ## Preprints in Arxiv

 Do not exist for now...